 Easy delicious chocolate chip cookie pie that is perfect for dinner guests.

 - ½ Cup flour

 - ½ Cup brown sugar

 - 1 regular pie crust- not deep dish

 - Preheat oven to 325°.Melt butter then set aside.Beat two eggs in a mixing bowl until foamy(I beat with a whisk just well enough to see a few bubbles).Mix in sugars and flour.Slowly stir in butter and then chocolate chips.
 Pour mixture into unbaked pie shell.
 Bake for about 1 hour.
 This pie freezes beautifully.Serve warm with ice cream.
 So delicious!

-This video will show you just how quick and easy it is to make.
-This is also the dessert I make when I take dinner to a sick friend, and the pie I send to school to help the kids celebrate national Pi Day on March 14th.
+The video will show you just how quick and easy it is to make.
+This is also the dessert I make when I take dinner to a sick friend, and the pie I send to school to help the kids celebrate National Pi Day on March 14th.
 You really can’t go wrong with a chocolate chip cookie pie, which is why it’s one of my favorite recipes.